arnobert/ad824_remote/README.md

 To-Do:

--Gain
+- Gain
--Update GUI when changing settings on device
+- Update GUI when changing settings on device
--Presets
+- Presets